austinsonger/Policy-Portal/system-audits-monitoring-and-assessments.md

 2. All audit logs are protected in transit and encrypted at rest to control access to the content of the logs.
 3. Whenever possible, audit logs shall be stored on a separate system to minimize the impact auditing may have on the privacy system and to prevent access to audit trails by those with system administrator privileges.
    * Separate systems are used to apply the security principle of "separation of duties" to protect audit trails from hackers.
-   * `placeholder`  logging servers may include Elasticsearch, Logstash, and Kibana (ELK) as part of their baseline configuration to ease reviewing of audit log data.
+   * `<Company Placeholder>`  logging servers may include Elasticsearch, Logstash, and Kibana (ELK) as part of their baseline configuration to ease reviewing of audit log data.
 The ELK toolkit provides message summarization, reduction, and reporting functionality.
 4. Reports summarizing audit activities shall be retained for a period of seven years.
 5. Audit log data is retained locally on the audit log server or in the source environment for a period of one month.
 Beyond that, log data is encrypted and moved to warm storage (currently S3) using automated scripts, and is retained for a minimum of one year.
 6. Raw event data may be purged after one month / 30 days as long as the required details are sufficiently covered in aggregated audit logs/reports.

 ## Auditing Customer and Partner Activity

-1. Periodic monitoring of Customer and Partner activity shall be carried out to ensure that access and activity is appropriate for privileges granted and necessary to the arrangement between `placeholder`  and the 3rd party. `placeholder`  will make every effort to assure Customers and Partners do not gain access to data outside of their own environments.
+1. Periodic monitoring of Customer and Partner activity shall be carried out to ensure that access and activity is appropriate for privileges granted and necessary to the arrangement between `<Company Placeholder>`  and the 3rd party. `<Company Placeholder>`  will make every effort to assure Customers and Partners do not gain access to data outside of their own environments.
 2. If it is determined that the Customer or Partner has exceeded the scope of access privileges, FA's management and security must remedy the problem immediately.
-3. If it is determined that a Customer or Partner has violated the terms of the HIPAA business associate agreement or any terms within the HIPAA regulations, `placeholder`  must take immediate action to remediate the situation.
+3. If it is determined that a Customer or Partner has violated the terms of the HIPAA business associate agreement or any terms within the HIPAA regulations, `<Company Placeholder>`  must take immediate action to remediate the situation.
 Continued violations may result in discontinuation of the business relationship.

 ## Auditing and Assessment Tools

-`placeholder` 's Security Officer is authorized to select and use assessment tools that are designed to detect vulnerabilities and intrusions.
-Use of such tools against `placeholder`  systems and environments are prohibited by others, including Customers and Partners, without the explicit authorization of the Security Officer.
+`<Company Placeholder>` 's Security Officer is authorized to select and use assessment tools that are designed to detect vulnerabilities and intrusions.
+Use of such tools against `<Company Placeholder>`  systems and environments are prohibited by others, including Customers and Partners, without the explicit authorization of the Security Officer.
 These tools may include, but are not limited to:

 * Scanning tools and devices;
 * Password cracking utilities;